Repost from 2015. Edited, updated, and corrected.

 I am of the opinion that if a person doesn’t want to be called an asshole then he shouldn’t act like one.
-Setzer, ever the clueless fundamentalist, was more concerned over me using profanity than he was how his words were being perceived by myself and others.
-Instead of becoming outraged over a word, perhaps God’s anointed ones should pay attention to how their own words and behaviors reflects on the good news they purportedly want everyone to believe.
+Setzer, ever the clueless Fundamentalist, was more concerned over me using profanity than he was how his words were being perceived by myself and others.
+Instead of becoming outraged over a word, perhaps God’s anointed ones should pay attention to how their own words and behaviors reflect on the good news they purportedly want everyone to believe.

 As Setzer surely would have known had he bothered to spend time reading my writing, I rarely use curse words, and in the comment section I reserve their use for when Fundamentalists — and it is ALWAYS Fundamentalists — are showing how little fruit is growing on their spiritual trees.
 You know, the fruit of the spirit: love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Sometimes, preachers I mention by name in one of my articles write asking me to remove their name from my post.
 They don’t like being called out by name.
 My thinking on this goes something like: if you didn’t want to be cast in a poor light you should have treated me better.
 After all, the Bible does say, you reap what you sow, right?
 One offended preacher was upset that I mentioned that he impregnated and married his first wife when she was 13.
 Here’s a man who travels the countryside telling others how to live, yet he had, and may still have, a thing for young girls (and pastors who are still having him come to their church to preach need to know this).